I love my neighborhood, the Far West Village. In our early days here a visitor said, “Wow, you live in the Boonies.”

 A great debate was raging as to what should replace it but in the meantime it moldered, rusting and crumbling, looking like a sleeping dragon.
 We never went near it.

 Next door to us was the Superior Ink Company where the inks I used in my etchings were made.
 Some neighbors didn’t like to smell the ink cooking but it was the aroma of art to me.
 Across the street was a smokehouse whose smell I didn’t love; it was definitely not like bacon sizzling in the kitchen.

-Next to that, directly across the street from us, stood what was once a Police stable, then the studio and home of artist Lowell Nesbitt, of the massive flower paintings.
+Directly across the street from us stood what was once a Police stable, then the studio and home of artist Lowell Nesbitt, of the massive flower paintings.
 When our building became residential and he feared for his privacy he installed in all his windows large stained glass versions of his paintings—on the second floor vegetables, on the third floor, flowers.